XXXTentacion’s Pregnant Girlfriend Was Not Mentioned In His Will

 Previous reports had suggested that the late rapper XXXTentacion left behind a pregnant girlfriend when he was murdered earlier in June.
-However, it would appear that she wasn’t included in the will he had filed month before his untimely death at the age of 20.
+However, it would appear that she wasn’t included in the will he had filed a month before his untimely death at the age of 20.

 On Friday, TMZ reported that XXXTentacion’s will, which might have been a sign that he had “some sort of premonition” of his death, listed all of his property in trust, specifying his mother, Cleopatra Bernard, as trustee, with no net worth specified.
 The report added that Bernard filed documents naming herself and XXX’s two brothers as beneficiaries.